Alex313031/thorium/docs/BUILDING_WIN.md

 `vs2022_install` = __C:\Program Files\Microsoft Visual Studio\2022\Community__
 for Visual Studio 2022.

-Once all of this is done, we will download some infra archives using `gclient` From a cmd.exe shell, run:
+Once all of this is done, we will download some infra archives using `gclient`. \
+From a cmd.exe shell, run:

 ```shell